JuliaDataCubes/YAXArrays.jl/docs/src/examples/Saving and rechunking.md

 ````

-If case the pathname ends with ".zarr", the driver argument can be omitted.
+If the pathname ends with ".zarr", the driver argument can be omitted.

 ### Saving a YAXArray to NetCDF